Alben W. Barkley School of Law: Lawsuit

 In November 2007, Thomas L. Osborne, the chairman of AJSL's board and attorney for AJSL, resigned.
 To enhance connectivity with the regional community, AJSL formed a new board of trustees.

-Osborne, when he met to discuss corrections with the Board of Directors, refused to respond to questions from the board members about participants in a meeting he had attended, and left the meeting.

 On November 17, 2007, Osborne filed a federal lawsuit on behalf of a minority of the student body and himself as a shareholder of the school.
 None of these claims was ever proved in court.
 All claims were withdrawn and dismissed in the settlement in which the new owners supported by Osborne agreed to assume the school's existing debts.
 These claims were vigorously denied by all of the law school board members, and all of these claims were withdrawn in a settlement agreement agreed to by all parties before any hearings were held in the Federal Court.
 Judge Russell incorporated the settlement agreement in his order dismissing the case.

 According to Dean Hendrick's statement to the Paducah Sun, the lawsuit boiled down to an attempted hostile takeover of the law school.
 The new owners assumed the debts of the school.

 Thirty of a total 185 students chose to join the suit against Hendrick, Turner, and Shelton.
 All claims in the complaint were withdrawn in the settlement agreement and the suit was dismissed by the Court.
 The majority of law school shares were transferred in the settlement to a local physician, Dr. Laxmaiah Manchikanti.